-The FHA allows borrowers to spend up to 56% or 57% of their income on monthly debt obligations, such as mortgage, credit cards, student loans and car loans.
-In contrast, conventional mortgage guidelines tend to cap debt-to-income ratios at around 45% and sometimes less.
+The FHA allows borrowers to spend up to 56 percent or 57 percent of their income on monthly debt obligations, such as mortgage, credit cards, student loans and car loans.
+In contrast, conventional mortgage guidelines tend to cap debt-to-income ratios at around 43 percent.

-For many FHA borrowers, the minimum down payment is 3.5%.
+For many FHA borrowers, the minimum down payment is 3.5 percent.
 Borrowers can qualify for FHA loans with credit scores of 580 and even lower.

-Cost: Each FHA loan has 2 mortgage insurance premiums:
+Cost: Each FHA loan has two mortgage insurance premiums:

-- An upfront premium of 1.75% of the loan amount, paid at closing.
+- An upfront premium of 1.75 percent of the loan amount, paid at closing.

 What’s good: FHA loans are often the only option for borrowers with high debt-to-income ratios and low credit scores.

-What’s not as good: FHA mortgage insurance premiums usually are higher than premiums for private mortgage insurance.
-To get rid of FHA premiums, you must refinance the loan.
+What’s not as good: To get rid of FHA premiums, you must refinance the loan.

 Who they’re for: Most active-duty military and veterans qualify for Veterans Affairs mortgages.
 Many reservists and National Guard members are eligible.
 Spouses of military members who died while on active duty or as a result of a service-connected disability may also apply.

 Cost: The VA charges an upfront VA funding fee, which can be rolled into the loan or paid by the seller.
-The funding fee varies from 1.25% to 3.3% of the loan amount.
+The funding fee varies from 1.25 percent to 3.3 percent of the loan amount.

 The VA allows sellers to pay closing costs but doesn’t require them to.
-So the buyer might need money for closing costs.
-Borrowers may also need money for the earnest-money deposit.
+So, the buyer might need money for closing costs.
+Borrowers may need money for the earnest-money deposit.

-What’s good: VA borrowers can qualify for 100% financing.
+What’s good: VA borrowers can qualify for 100 percent financing.
 Veterans do not have to be first-time buyers and may reuse their benefit.